Living on Campus is Easy, Fun and Smart

 Point Park's residence halls offer students a dynamic living and learning environment with different options - single, double and triple rooms, suites and apartments - as you progress through your years at the University.

-From each of residence hall, you're within easy walking distance of classrooms, campus eateries, fitness and recreational facilities, the Student Health Center, meeting spaces and other gathering places.
+From each residence hall, you're within easy walking distance of classrooms, campus eateries, fitness and recreational facilities, the Student Health Center and other gathering places.
 Each residence hall has security features and procedures to help provide a safe, secure living and learning environment.

-Within the residence halls, our residence life staff members aim to supplement the knowledge students gain from the classroom with exciting and fun programs and activities to help instill community values.
+Our residence life staff members aim to supplement the knowledge you gain from the classroom with exciting, fun programs and activities that instill community values.

 These activities focus on personal development, community engagement, civic responsibility and, of course, having fun!
 To learn more, visit our Residence Life page.